 Your watch collection includes several versions of the Blancpain Fifty Fathoms… How did this legendary timepiece become to be so dear to you?

 E.S :I always have liked the look size and style of Dive watches.
 Being that I usually am attracted to most things that are non mainstream or different plays into that as well.

 The history of the Fifty Fathoms is legendary and interesting as well.
 But mostly the overall quality and uniqueness of the current line of FF watches is what really closed the deal for me.
 The Sapphire bezel is just a work of art and "special" in my opinion compared to any other brand.
 Also the movement is fantastic.

-I have (4) BLANCPAIN models in the Fifty Fathoms range now.
+I have four BLANCPAIN models from the Fifty Fathoms range now.

-- Fifty Fathoms in steel on sailcloth with deployant clasp
+- Fifty Fathoms in steel on sailcloth with deploy and clasp

 - Fifty Fathoms Flyback Chronograph 18k Rose Gold